hariy-sri/Stochastic_apprx_FL/classification/README.md

-# Federated Learning Classification Framework
+# Federated Learning Classification Experiments

-A comprehensive federated learning framework for classification tasks, supporting multiple algorithms, datasets.
+This folder contains scripts to run and visualize federated learning (FL) experiments for classification task.
 ## Overview

 This framework implements various federated learning algorithms for classification tasks, with support for different data partitioning strategies, learning rate schedules, and experimental setups.